-If a company is to carry on trading the file must be brought up to date with all missing Annual Returns and Annual Accounts, any registry and penalty fees associated with them must also be paid to Companies House.
+If a UK company is to carry on trading the file must be brought up to date with all missing Confirmation Statements/ Annual Returns and Annual Accounts, any registry and penalty fees associated with them must also be paid to Companies House.

 In order for an application to the High Court to be made to restore to the register a company which has been struck off and dissolved, it will be necessary for an application to be made either by a shareholder or director of the company.